gastonstat/letter-of-rec/README.md

 	+ at what interest rate?
 	+ what the payment schedule could look like?
 Run an amortization calculator to get a rough idea.
 - Will you have to apply for scholarships, grants, funds?
-- Will you consider more affordable schools/programs?
+- Will you consider more affordable schools and/or programs?